 Once my webcam was up, I found that I had some issues positioning the camera effectively.
 To solve this, I bought a cheap mini camera tripod.
 I then dismantled the clip of my webcam and drilled a 1/4″ hole in the plastic so it would fit on the tripod.
 I put a 1/4″-20 nut on the top of the screw and I was good to go!

-I will be live streaming the pigeon nest for the next month or so on this Ustream channel.
+I will be live streaming the pigeon nest for the next month or so on this Ustream channel (Update: the baby pigeons have grown up and left the nest, so pigeon cam has been taken down).
 I’ve learned a lot about pigeons by watching them every day.
 The squabs should hatch during the upcoming week and I am excited to watch them grow!